cloudenochcsis/Application-Code-for-EKS/Infra/README.md

 1. **Go to GitHub.com** and create a new repository:
    - **Repository name**: `gitops-configs` (or your preferred name)
-   - **Description**: "Kubernetes manifests for 3-tier application GitOps deployment"
+   - **Description**: "Kubernetes manifests for Event Booking application GitOps deployment"
    - **Visibility**: Public (recommended) or Private with proper access configured
    - **Initialize with README**